Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Experiments and Results

 \subsection{Impact of the Perturbation in Point Annotation}

 In clinical practice, due to the time constraint, pathologists cannot exactly put the annotation point at the center of a nucleus.
 We carry out experiments to investigate the impact of point perturbation to segmentation performance.
 To simulate the actual annotations, we perform a uniform random shift within different ranges of the generated point annotations.
 Several examples are shown in Fig.~\ref{fig_shift} illustrating that the small shift makes the points not too far from the center, but there are still some cases that the points are close to the boundary or even outside the nuclei.
 The number of points falling outside of the nuclei increases as the shift increases.
 Fig.~\ref{fig_shift_results}(a) gives a quantitative illustration that as the shift increases from 0 to 20 pixels, the ratio of point annotations being within the nuclei decreases from 98.66\% to 39.54\%.
 Obviously, the offset of the points reduces the quality of the coarse labels, especially the accuracy of the nuclei in cluster labels is reduced from 85.46\% to 49.72\%.
 We train the models with the point annotations obtained by different shifts and calculate two object-level metrics.
 As illustrated by the changing trends of $\mathrm{Dice}_{obj}$ and AJI versus the shifts in Fig.~\ref{fig_shift_results}(b), the segmentation accuracy of the proposed method degrades more gradually than that of the cluster results.
 The four-pixel shift only result in 1.38\% drop in $\mathrm{Dice}_{obj}$ and 1.15\% drop in AJI to the segmentation results of the proposed method, but 2.75\% drop in $\mathrm{Dice}_{obj}$ and 3.27\% drop in AJI to the cluster results.
 Even though the eight-pixel shift makes about one fifth point annotations not in the nuclei, the segmentation performance can still reach 70.75\% in $\mathrm{Dice}_{obj}$ and 50.72\% in AJI, respectively, which verifies the robustness of our method to point annotation offset.
 We believe that the robustness owes to the label propagation which refines the coarse labels to compensate for the impact of the offset.
-Although the performance of our method is significantly reduced when the shift is too large, however, such large shift rarely happens in clinical practise.
-Some nuclei instance segmentation results with different shifts of point annotation are presented in Fig.~\ref{fig_ins_shift}.
-The robust instance segmentation performance lays the foundation for further counting and morphological feature extraction of nuclei on pathology images.